 "But does this one?"
 Mac insisted as he pointed at the service manual shelf.

-go to a terminal," he said slowly.
-"Instead it seems to go back to the input of the first
+doesn't go to a terminal," he said slowly.
+"Instead it seems to go back to the input

-had reversed the leads coming from the output transformer secondary, leaving
+and had reversed the leads coming from the output transformer secondary, leaving

 Then he turned on the set, and the tone quality was excellent.
 No sign of amplifier